Cambria County jury returns split verdict in 2013 UPJ rape case

 The jury resumed deliberations Thursday morning, recessing at 11:07 p.m.
 Wednesday after about seven hours.
 In total, the jury spent more than nine hours deliberating before reaching a verdict.

-Krumenacker said that he will schedule a hearing in the upcoming weeks to determine whether acquitting Maloney of the remaining charges or retrying him would be appropriate as determined by the law.
+Krumenacker said that he will schedule a hearing in the upcoming weeks to determine whether dismissing the remaining charges or retrying Maloney would be appropriate as determined by the law.

 Attorney Peter Kratsa, who represents Maloney along with Caroline Donato, of West Chester, and David Raho, of Johnstown, motioned for the charges to be dismissed Thursday, arguing that Maloney being acquitted on similar counts would trigger the remaining charges to be dismissed since the charges deal with the same elements.